René Magritte: Personal life

-Magritte married Georgette Berger in June 1922.
-Georgette was the daughter of a butcher in Charleroi, and first met Magritte when she was 13 and he was 15.
-They met again seven years later in Brussels in 1920 and Georgette, who had also studied art, became Magritte's model, muse, and wife.
+In June 1922, Magritte married Georgette Berger, the daughter of a butcher in Charleroi.
+They had first met when she was 13 and he was 15; they met again in Brussels in 1920 and Georgette, who had also studied art, became Magritte's model, muse, and wife.

 In 1936, Magritte's marriage became troubled when he met a young performance artist, Sheila Legge, and began an affair with her.
-Magritte arranged for his friend, Paul Colinet, to entertain and distract Georgette, but this led to an affair between Georgette and Colinet.
+Magritte arranged for his friend Paul Colinet to entertain and distract Georgette, but this led to an affair between Georgette and Colinet.
 Magritte and his wife did not reconcile until 1940.

 Magritte died of pancreatic cancer on 15 August 1967, aged 68, and was interred in Schaerbeek Cemetery, Evere, Brussels.